 We know we keep repeating ourselves, but after writing your application essay, be sure to have it reviewed by a trusted friend or colleague, and edited by a professional editing service like Wordvice before you finally hand it in.
 And while writing, make use of our hundreds of admissions resources on making your way through the college and university admissions process.

 An outstanding admissions essay should have a great topic.
 However, it should also use clear, crisp, engaging language and be free of errors.
-If you require further help on this front, check out the Wordvice essay editing services.
+If you require further help on this front, check out Wordvice’s full suite of English editing and proofreading services, including our essay editing services.
 These services are ideal for international students who struggle with English or any students who want to take their essays to the next level.

 Wordvice essay editors not only correct grammatical and stylistic errors but also provide suggestions on how you can improve the content of your essays.
 We are proud to say that we were ranked best admissions essay editing service by Wired.com.
-Check out Wordvice’s admissions editing services to learn how our editors can elevate your writing and help you get into your dream school.
+Check out Wordvice’s AI proofreading tool and admissions editing services to learn how our editors can elevate your writing and help you get into your dream school.